gvwilson/thirdbit/src/fiction/bear/index.md

 water to mix everything up."
 This block went in at the trough's other end.

-"Now…" Sergeant Dambu took a deep breath, then let it out with a whoosh.
+"Now…" Sergeant Inambu took a deep breath, then let it out with a whoosh.
 The two blocks suddenly started speeding toward each other, moving so quickly that they each raised a small wake.
 They met in the middle of the trough with a *click!*

-Sergeant Dambu nodded.
+Sergeant Inambu nodded.
 "She's with whoever has that roll of ribbon," she said.

 "Can you tell us where that is?" the prince asked, trying to keep his voice level.

-Sergeant Dambu nodded.
+Sergeant Inambu nodded.
 "The green box," she said to one of her apprentices.
 "We'll try the easy way first."

 The apprentice opened the box.
 Inside, a dozen ordinary-looking stones lay in a tray, each with a neat hand-written label pasted beside it.
 The apprentice set the stones one by one on the edge of the trough, spacing them out as evenly as he could.
-As he did so, Sergeant Dambu took out the block with Ogmin's hair on it and handed it to her other apprentice.
+As he did so, Sergeant Inambu took out the block with Ogmin's hair on it and handed it to her other apprentice.

 "But—" The other apprentice looked confused.
 "Won't it be more accurate to look for Her Highness, rather than the ribbon?"

-"I think I know what I'm doing," Sergeant Dambu told her.
+"I think I know what I'm doing," Sergeant Inambu told her.
 "Of course, if you'd like to repeat the test the other way yourself…"

 The apprentice swallowed.
 "No thank you, ma'am," she said.
 She stepped away from the trough.

 "Ready here, ma'am," the first apprentice said.
-Sergeant Dambu nodded her head, then took another deep breath.
+Sergeant Inambu nodded her head, then took another deep breath.

 Nothing happened, and then nothing, and then the block of wood started moving toward one side of the trough.
-When it hesitated, Sergeant Dambu said, "Take away the middle stone.
+When it hesitated, Sergeant Inambu said, "Take away the middle stone.
 No, not that one, the *middle* one, to your left!"

 As soon as the apprentice did so, the block of wood nosed toward a